How to Design for Outcomes

 Speaker: Jeffrey Phillips, Senior Consultant, OVO Innovation

-This action-packed session will examine the critical questions you should ask as you establish an open innovation framework: which technologies or ideas?
+This action-packed session examined the critical questions you should ask as you establish an open innovation framework: which technologies or ideas?
 Which partners and how many?
 Which methods?
 By taking a strategic approach to open innovation, you’ll find the right ideas or partners more effectively, and you’ll accelerate new products to market more quickly.
 This was a great session you don’t want to miss.

 TEDx Talk: The science of improving your brain’s creativity